Nobody can push a file onto your machine.

 | Path enumeration prevention (requests never reveal whether a path exists) | |||

-| Local SQLite access log (IP, machine, user, file, outcome — passwords never written) | |||
+| Immutable access log (channel, IP, machine, MAC, device ID, user, file, outcome — no delete capability exists in the code) | |||

 | AES-256-CBC encrypted transfer counter (tamper-evident free-tier limit) | N/A | N/A | |